Emanwel/Final-Project/README.md

 * **Don't just relax or eat!** Too much leisure and food without studying will leave you unprepared for exams.
 * **Manage your resources.** Use your Energy effectively to accomplish tasks that benefit you most, and ensure you're eating regularly to keep hunger at bay.

-Your final exam outcome will directly reflect how well you managed these core aspects throughout the week.
+Your final exam outcome will directly reflect how well you managed these core aspects throughout the weeks.
 Good luck, Isko/Iska – your finals await!